MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-pointer_info.md

 Type: <b>DWORD</b>

  Indicates which keyboard modifier keys were pressed at the time the input was generated.
-May be zero or a combination of the following values.
+May be zero, or a combination of the following values from [Modifier Key State](/windows/win32/inputmsg/modifier-key-states-constants).

 POINTER_MOD_SHIFT – A SHIFT key was pressed.